MyersResearchGroup/myersresearchgroup.github.io/content/authors/Samuel-Bridge/_index.md

 ---
 # Display name
-title: Zach Zundel
+title: Samuel Bridge

 #Use 1 for PI, 100 for Current Postdocs, 200 for current phds, 300 for current masters, 400 for current undergrads, 800 for alum postdocs, 810 for alum phds, 820 for alum masters, and 830 for alum undergrads
 weight: 830

 # Username (this should match the folder name)
 authors:
-- Zach Zundel
+- Samuel Bridge

 #Author Names (alternative spellings etc)
 names:
-- Zach Zundel
-- Zachary Zundel
+- Samuel Bridge

 # Is this the primary user of the site?
 superuser: false